Back to Portfolio

 3-Sentence Investment Thesis

-Applied Digital is a speculative infrastructure play on AI data center demand, with ~$16B in contracted revenue across 600MW of leased capacity over 15-year terms with CoreWeave and an unnamed investment-grade hyperscaler.
-The company has never been profitable, has a beta of 7.34, $703M in debt, and massive construction risk -- but trades at 30x trailing revenue on the promise of becoming a scaled AI data center operator.
-This is not a Buffett-quality investment; it is a venture-stage infrastructure bet that Situational Awareness LP holds as a leveraged play on AGI infrastructure buildout.
+Applied Digital is a speculative AI infrastructure developer with approximately $16B in contracted revenue across 600MW of leased capacity, structured as 15-year leases with CoreWeave (primary, $11B) and an unnamed investment-grade hyperscaler ($5B).
+The company has never been profitable, burns ~$800M annually in free cash flow, carries a beta of 7.34, has material weakness in internal controls, and at $31.47 now trades at roughly 40x trailing revenue on the forward promise of AI data center economics.
+This is a venture-stage infrastructure bet appropriate for thematic AGI portfolios (Aschenbrenner's Situational Awareness LP holds 6.5%) but categorically fails every Buffett/Munger/Klarman quality screen and is a hard REJECT for value portfolios at current prices.

 Key Metrics Dashboard